social-media-ethics-automation/book/docs/_sources/ch03_bots/03_anatomy_of_a_bot/01_control_flow_options.md

 You may be able to figure out what the purpose of each of those tweepy functions are based on the name, though we'll look at the specifics of how to use them throughout the book.

-If you look back over the various psuedocode examples above, most of them would involve calling various functions, such as those tweepy functions.
+If you look back over the various psuedocode and code examples above, most of them involve calling various functions, such as those tweepy functions.
+Additionally the scheduling example code includes defining a new function and using it.

 We will show examples of calling functions starting in the next section.